zarch1972/openenergeia/README.md

 Early spring 2020 has seen many a project spring up around the Octopus Energy API and battery charging.

-See discussions in tweets from https://twitter.com/energystatsuk
+See discussions in tweets from https://twitter.com/energystatsuk and inspired by my website: https://www.energy-stats.uk/

 Folk have been created solutions for the Lux Inverter and the Tesla Powerwall. https://github.com/celsworth/octolux